RogerS49/GettingCleaningData/README.md

 #### Make the Column Names
 + Start with the original feature names for the selected columns
-+ Parse the original names through a serious of regular expressions and alter ..some of the name
++ Parse the original names through a serious of regular expressions and alter some of the name
 + Each pass alters different parts of the names as new labels
 + Add the Activity and Subject names and apply as column names
 + Arrange the data by Subject and Activity

-#####Comment: An attempt to make the names more readable whilst keeping them
+#####Comment:
-close to the orignal names.
+An attempt to make the names more readable whilst keeping them close to the orignal names.
 This helps keep the data owners in tune with the changes without too much confusion.